juanroldanbrz/cloudflare-bypass/README.md

 # This is a experimental project, and it works fine on 25-12-2017

 # Cloudflare java bypass
-This is an experimental project which can be used in order to skip the DDOS protection given by cloudflare.
+This is an experimental project which can be used in order to get the content of a site protected by cloudflare.

 This library is oriented to the web crawling, so I used the JSoup library and return a JSoup object when requesting an URL.